 This page provides an overview of the total population of Herefordshire using figures published by the Office for National Statistics (ONS); including information about recent and predicted total population growth and age structure.
 Data and further details are available to download at the bottom of the page.

-Herefordshire's resident population was 188,100 in mid-2015; an increase of 900 people (0.5 per cent) since mid-2014.
-This latest increase is largely due to immigration1, with 1,200 people from overseas taking up residence in the county.
-Special population groups, such as Armed Forces personnel and schoolchildren studying away from home accounted for a further 100 people.
-There were 1,700 births and 2,100 deaths in the year; this represents a natural decrease in the population of 400 people.
+Herefordshire's resident population was 189,300 in mid-2016; an increase of 1,200 people (0.6 per cent) since mid-2015.
+This latest increase is largely due to migration, with 1,200 people from overseas and 300 people from other parts of the UK taking up residence in the county.
+There were around 300 fewer births than there were deaths during the year.

-Annual growth has been gradually declining over the last four years, but remains higher than seen between mid-2008 and mid-2011; and lower than during the three years immediately following the eastward expansion of the European Union (EU) in 2004.
+Net annual growth had been gradually declining since mid-2011, but increased during the year ending mid-2016 to a similar level seen five years ago; however, growth remains lower than during the three years immediately following the eastward expansion of the European Union (EU) in 2004.

 The chart below shows the factors affecting population change in Herefordshire since the turn of the century.

-The chart below shows the age structure of the mid-2015 population for Herefordshire compared with the equivalent for England & Wales.
+The chart below shows the age structure of the mid-2016 population for Herefordshire compared with the equivalent for England & Wales.

 This chart and associated data can be downloaded below.

 There remains a similar proportion of under-16s (17 per cent) as nationally (19 per cent).
-Numbers of children had been declining in Herefordshire throughout the whole of the last decade, levelling out over the last five years.
+Numbers of children have declined by around seven per cent over the last decade.
 However, the number of under-fives and births has been rising for the best part of the last decade.
 The next 10 years are expected to yield a gradual increase in the numbers of children.